 - 6.1 The adopted Waste Core Strategy did not address agricultural waste as a potential waste stream that required further attention.
 The most recent collected data on agricultural waste in the East Midlands remains the Strategic Waste Management Assessment 2000: East Midlands by the Environment Agency (EA, 2000).
 This publication identified an arisings figure of 1,018,900 tonnes for Leicestershire, Leicester and Rutland in 1998.
 Subsequent modelling of this data has been undertaken by the Environment Agency to predict non-natural agricultural arisings.
 The most recent is for 2008, published by the Office of National Statistics. - 6.2 The vast majority of agricultural waste is animal matter and plant waste which is dealt with on site.
 Only a small percentage of arisings needs to be transferred off site for management at specialist waste facilities.
 The 2008 data estimated that this equated to 513,984 tonnes in the United Kingdom.
-Assumptions have had to be made to attribute a proportion of this figure to Leicestershire which results in an estimate of 6,050 tonnes. - 6.3 The National Waste Management Plan for England (December 2013) includes agricultural waste within industrial wastes.
+Assumptions on the quantity attributed to Leicestershire results in an estimate of 6,050 tonnes. - 6.3 The National Waste Management Plan for England (December 2013) includes agricultural waste within industrial wastes.
 Therefore, a growth rate of 0.57% per annum is to be applied to this waste stream, in accordance with the figure provided by Defra for the growth of industrial wastes.
 This growth rate is applied from the latest date for arisings of 2008 through to 2030/31.
 Without any data to the contrary it has been assumed that this waste is being managed correctly as of 2013/14 and thus the potential need for further facilities is only from this point only.